child and adult autism & ADHD assessment

 Chartered Clinical Psychologist, Self-identified ADHD

 Chris is a Chartered Clinical Psychologist.
-He has a doctorate in Clinical Psychology, a Masters degree in Health Psychology, and an Honors degree in Psychology.
-Chris is an Associate Fellow of the British Psychological Society, and registered with the Heath and Care professions Council (HCPC).
+He has a doctorate in Clinical Psychology, a Masters degree in Health Psychology, and an Honours degree in Psychology.
+Chris is an Associate Fellow of the British Psychological Society, and registered with the Heath and Care Professions Council (HCPC).
 He spent over 9 years working for the NHS at Worcestershire child and adolescent mental health service (CAMHS) where he helped develop autism assessment pathways and held a lead position in the neurodevelopmental team providing autism and ADHD assessments and ongoing support to children and adolescents.
 Since becoming an independent practitioner he has specialised in…

 Sue Moon